lexain12/MadelbrotOpt/README.md

 # Mandelbrot optimization
 ## General information
 In this lab I am drawing a Mandelbrot set with sfml library.
-First, I wrote the simpliest algorithm.
-Then optimized it, using SSE instructions.
+First, I wrote the simplest algorithm.
+Then I optimized it using SSE instructions.

 ## Picture of Mandelbrot set
 ![Picture](img/MandelbrotSet.png)